OryxProject/oryx/src/site/markdown/docs/index.md

 Change your Oryx `.conf` file to refer to your custom Batch, Speed or Serving implementation class, as appropriate.

-When running the Batch / Speed / Serving Layers, add `--app-jar myapp.jar` to the `run.sh` command line.
+When running the Batch / Speed / Serving Layers, add `--app-jar myapp.jar` to the `oryx-run.sh` command line.